BitBoxSwiss/bitbox-base/docs/os/security.md

 * **Brute-force protection**: by default, SSH-login is disabled.
 Once enabled, only login with SSH keys should be used.
 Nonetheless, we use [fail2ban](https://www.fail2ban.org) to log any login attempts and block ip addresses for a certain time after too many unsuccessful tries.

 * **SSH Keys**: for secure usage of SSH, the password login is disabled by default, so that a terminal login is only possible using SSH keys.
 The public key can be integrated in the Base image on build time, or later with the App.

+  🏗️ [WIP](https://github.com/shiftdevices/bitbox-base-internal/issues/176): updating ssh keys with the App is not implemented yet.

 * **Disabled root user**: SSH login for the root user is disabled by default, even using SSH keys.
 This way, even when gaining access to the device using a stolen key, the attacker still needs to enter the root password when using `sudo`.